-Born in Rockford, Illinois, Virgil Abloh is a multi-hyphenate creative.
-He operates in the realms of art, design, and culture in conjunction with advocacy, mentoring, and philanthropy.
-After earning a degree in civil engineering from the University of Wisconsin-Madison, he completed a master’s degree in architecture at the Illinois Institute of Technology (IIT), Chicago.
+Born in Rockford, Illinois, Virgil Abloh is a multi-hyphenate creative that often rejects classification on creativity.
+He operates in the realms of Art, Design, and Culture in conjunction with advocacy, mentoring, and philanthropy in the spaces he occupies.
+After earning a degree in Civil Engineering from the University of Wisconsin-Madison, he completed a master’s degree in Architecture at the Illinois Institute of Technology (IIT), Chicago.
 At IIT, while studying a Bauhaus design curriculum devised by Mies van der Rohe, Abloh began to craft the principles of his broader art practice.
-The Museum of Contemporary Art Chicago presented a major traveling survey of Abloh’s work in summer 2019—one of the most well-attended exhibitions in the museum’s history.
-Currently, Abloh is the Chief Creative Director and founder of Off-White™️ and Men’s Artistic Director at Louis Vuitton, among other endeavors.
+The Museum of Contemporary Art Chicago presented a major traveling survey of Abloh’s work in summer 2019—one of the highest attended exhibitions in the museum’s history.
+Currently, Abloh is the Chief Creative Director and founder of Off-White™️ and Men’s Artistic Director at Louis Vuitton, amongst other endeavors.